Personal life of Leonardo da Vinci: Portraits

 Leonardo's face is best known from a drawing in red chalk that appears to be a self-portrait.
 However, there is some controversy over the identity of the subject, because the man represented appears to be of a greater age than the 67 years lived by Leonardo.
 A solution which has been put forward is that Leonardo deliberately aged himself in the drawing, as a modern forensic artist might do, in order to provide a model for Raphael's painting of him as Plato in The School of Athens.

 A profile portrait in the Pinacoteca Ambrosiana in Milan is generally accepted to be a portrait of Leonardo, and also depicts him with flowing beard and long hair.
 This image was repeated in the woodcut designed for the first edition of Vasari's Lives of the Most Excellent Painters, Sculptors, and Architects.

 In a 2008 TED talk, artist Siegfried Woldhek, based on Leonardo's features allegedly featured in Andrea del Verrocchio's bronze statue of David, proposed that Leonardo may have done three self-portraits: Portrait of a Musician, the Vitruvian Man, and the aforementioned Portrait of a Man in Red Chalk.

 Left-handedness

 It has been written that Leonardo "may be the most universally recognized left-handed artist of all time", a fact documented by numerous Renaissance authors, and manifested conspicuously in his drawing and handwriting.
-In his notebooks, he wrote in mirror script because of his left handedness (it was easier for him), and he was falsely accused of trying to protect his work.
+In his notebooks, he wrote in mirror script because of his left-handedness (to avoid touching the freshly written), and he was falsely accused of trying to protect his work.
 Leonardo also wrote of using a mirror to judge his compositions more objectively.
 Early Italian connoisseurs were divided as to whether Leonardo also drew with his right hand.
 More recently, Anglo-American art historians have for the most part discounted suggestions of ambidexterity.

+Other

+According to a 2019 article, Leonardo might have had attention deficit hyperactivity disorder (ADHD).